webp-sh/webp_server_go/README.md

       -  127.0.0.1:3333:3333
 ```

-You can refer to [Docker | WebP Server Documentation](https://docs.webp.sh/usage/docker/) for more info, such as custom config, AVIF support etc.
+You can refer to [Configuration | WebP Server Documentation](https://docs.webp.sh/usage/configuration/) for more info, such as custom config, AVIF support etc.

 ## Advanced Usage